The distance function in the presence of an obstacle: Introduction and statement of the results

 for any $x,y\in U$ such that the line segment $[x,y]$ is contained in $U$ and for every $\lambda\in [0,1]$.
 In the case $\alpha =1$ we say that $u$ is semiconcave with linear modulus or linearly semiconcave.
 Furthermore, we call the constant $C$ given in \eqref{eq:sca} a semiconcavity constant for $u$ in $U$.
 We call $C$ a linear semiconcavity constant for $u$ when $\alpha =1$.
 We denote by $SC^\alpha (U)$ the set of all the fractionally semiconcave functions of exponent $\alpha$ in $U$.
 Such a property can obviously be made local, in which case we refer to the space $SC_{loc}^\alpha (U)$. \begin{remark} We recall that, if $U$ is an open set with $\partial U\not=\emptyset$ and $u$ satisfies \eqref{eq:sca} on every compact set $K\subset\overline U$ for some constant $C_K$, then $u$ is locally Lipschitz continuous on $U$ (see e.g. \cite{CS}) but not on $\partial U$, in general.
 For this reason, in the above definition, we require $u$ to be locally Lipschitz continuous on $U$. \end{remark} For any function $u\in SC_{loc}^\alpha (U)$ and any fixed $x\in U$, we denote by $D^*u(x)$ the nonempty compact set of {\em reachable gradients} of $u$ at $x$, i.e.,

 where $\mbox{int}(U)$ stands for the interior of $U$.

 We recall the following interior regularity property which is a direct consequence of the results in \cite{L} and \cite{A3}. \begin{theorem}[Interior regularity] Let $u$ be a viscosity solution of Equation \eqref{eq:iconale} and assume $x\mapsto A(x)$ to be a map of class $C^2$ taking values in the set of all positive definite $n\times n$ matrices.
 Then, we have that $u\in SC_{loc}^1( \R^n\setminus (\mathcal{O}\cup \{ k_0\} ))$. \end{theorem} Our first goal is to study the regularity of $d$ up to the boundary of the obstacle $\mathcal{O}$.
 We have the following \begin{theorem}[Boundary Regularity] Under Assumption (O), let $k_0\in \R^n\setminus \mathcal{O}$, assume that $x\mapsto A(x)$ is a map of class $C^2$ taking values in the set of all positive definite matrices, and let $d$ be given by \eqref{d}.
-Then $d\in SC^{\frac 12}_{loc}(\overline{ \R^n \setminus \mathcal{O}}\setminus \{ k_0\})$. \end{theorem} \begin{remark} Observe that, since the above conclusion is of local nature, Theorem~\ref{t:rb} holds true without assuming $\mathcal O$ to consist of a single connected component.
-On the other hand, as we shall see, such a connectedness property will play an important role in simplifying the analysis of singularities. \end{remark} One may wonder if the regularity result above is somehow optimal.
+Then $d\in SC^{\frac 12}_{loc}(\overline{ \R^n \setminus \mathcal{O}}\setminus \{ k_0\})$. \end{theorem} The conclusion of Theorem \ref{t:rb} can be obtained by reducing our problem to a minimum energy problem and then applying the semiconcavity result of \cite{CCMW} for Tonelli type Hamiltonians.
+We give the reasoning in the appendix of this paper. \begin{remark} Observe that, since the above conclusion is of local nature, Theorem~\ref{t:rb} holds true without assuming $\mathcal O$ to consist of a single connected component. \end{remark} One may wonder if the regularity result above is somehow optimal.
 For this reason, let us consider the special case where $A(x)\equiv I$ (the $n\times n$ identity matrix) and the obstacle is the ball $\overline{B_1(0)}$.
 Let us split $\overline{\R^n\setminus \mathcal{O}}$ into two sets

 and

 \tikzset{ pattern size/.store in=\mcSize, pattern size = 5pt, pattern thickness/.store in=\mcThickness, pattern thickness = 0.3pt, pattern radius/.store in=\mcRadius, pattern radius = 1pt} \makeatletter \pgfutil@ifundefined{pgf@pattern@name@_d8o746zxz}{ \pgfdeclarepatternformonly[\mcThickness,\mcSize]{_d8o746zxz} {\pgfqpoint{0pt}{0pt}} {\pgfpoint{\mcSize+\mcThickness}{\mcSize+\mcThickness}} {\pgfpoint{\mcSize}{\mcSize}} { \pgfsetcolor{\tikz@pattern@color} \pgfsetlinewidth{\mcThickness} \pgfpathmoveto{\pgfqpoint{0pt}{0pt}} \pgfpathlineto{\pgfpoint{\mcSize+\mcThickness}{\mcSize+\mcThickness}} \pgfusepath{stroke} }} \makeatother